k1yrix/csso-v2-old-csgo-sounds/readme.md

 (disclaimer: this does not include old UI sounds, that's for another project)

-the only differences is that this port uses the sound script based from the vanilla sound script and doesn't use recompiled models.
+the only differences is that this port uses a modified sound script based from the vanilla sound script and doesn't use recompiled models.

 ![the screenshot of the community addon entry for csgo old ounds](aaaaaa.png)